reowst/sdk/USAGE.md

 This ensures that nobody can request routes that bill to your account, except you.

-Run the keygen tool under the 'keygen', directory in the SDK:
+Run the keygen tool under the 'keygen' directory in the SDK:

 You should see something like:
 ```